 Some state and local governments have stopped evictions because of the coronavirus pandemic.
 The details of how renters are protected, and for how long, depend on where you live.

-Some states have:
+Some states and local governments have:

 - Prohibited any eviction notices or action